oejames/nyt-story-globe/README.md

 ## Project Structure

-- `server/script.js`: Script that fetches articles from the New York Times API and geocodes locations with OpenStreetMap Nominatim API before adding them to the MongoDB database.
-- `server/server.js`: Node.js server that serves article data from MongoDB to the frontend.
+- `server`: Contains the script that fetches articles from the New York Times API and geocodes locations with OpenStreetMap Nominatim API before adding them to the database, and the node.js server that serves article data to the frontend
-- `client/index.html`: Main HTML file that sets up the 3D globe visualization using Three.js.
+- `client`: Sets up the 3D globe visualization using Three.js and renders visuals
-- `client/js/scene.js`: JavaScript file for initializing Three.js
-- `client/js/main.js`: Fetching articles from the backend, and rendering points on the globe.